shubhamgor752/shubhamgor752/readme.md

 ## About Me

 I am a dedicated software developer with a passion for crafting efficient backend solutions.
-Specializing in Python and FastAPI, I thrive on building scalable applications that leverage robust database designs and cloud deployments.
+Specializing in Python and REST APIS, I thrive on building scalable applications that leverage robust database designs and cloud deployments.

 ## Skills